 Note 1: It is a limited company with only capital contribution and no shares.

-Note 2: The difference between profit and loss of the investee company for the period and investment gains and losses recognized in this period is mainly due to the unrealized gains from the sale of transportation equipment.
+Note 2: The difference between profit and loss of the investee company for the period and investment gains and losses recognized in this period is mainly due to the impact of IFRS 16.